parse-community/docs/_includes/common/security.md

 In case of `Array`, only items that are of `Pointer<_User>` type are evaluated, other items silently ignored.

-You can think of it as a virtual ACL or a dynamic role defined per-object in its own field.

 There are two ways you can set Pointer Permissions in schema: